Type 79 submachine gun: PEAK 79

 Lee Ka-Ho continued to work on the first conversion kit, which resulted in the creation of another variant known as PEAK 79.
 This was first shown to the public at the first China International Police Equipment Expo in 2002, which was subsequently adopted by the Shenzhen Public Security Police in the same year.
-The PEAK 79 consists of a Heckler & Koch MP5-type fore-end with a SureFire tac light built in with the addition of a C-MORE red dot scope.
+The PEAK 79 consists of a Heckler & Koch MP5-type fore-end with a SureFire tac light built in with the addition of a C-MORE red dot sight.

 Introduced in 2008, WTW-79H is the simplified version of the PEAK 79 that allows for the installation of a tac light and laser sight.

 TAPS79

 The TAPS79 (known as the Tactical Adapter Platform System for Type 79 SMG) is built with provisions for MIL-STD-1913 Picatinny rails and can have an OKO 8W red dot sight attached on the upper receiver.
-They were created at the same timr as the PEAK 79, but TAPS 79 was not made public until working samples were exhibited in 2003.
+They were created at the same time as the PEAK 79, but TAPS 79 was not made public until working samples were exhibited in 2003.
 Testing on Type 79s with TAPS79 equipped did not finish until the end of 2003.
 It's known to be used by the Foshan and Guangzhou Public Security Police forces.
 Some models using the kit were also equipped with a corner assist shooting device mounted on the red dot scope.